PrestaShop/docs/src/content/1.7/development/architecture/_index.md

     However, if you wish to change the translation, you must do so using the PrestaShop internal tool, and not edit them directly in this folder.
--   `/travis-scripts`: NEW IN 1.7.
-Contains Travis-speficic scripts.
+-   `/travis-scripts`: contains Travis-speficic scripts.
     This folder is not part of the public archive.
 -   `/upload`: contains the files that would be uploaded by clients for customizable products (for instance, a picture that a client wants printed on a mug).
--   `/vendor`: NEW IN 1.7.
-Contains various 3rd-party tools and frameworks that are used by PrestaShop, such as Composer, cURL, Doctrine, etc.
+-   `/vendor`: contains various 3rd-party tools and frameworks that are used by PrestaShop, such as Composer, cURL, Doctrine, etc.
 -   `/webservice`: contains files that enable third-party applications